Pajamaman/jquery.tabbler/README.md

 ### To do

-* Add alternate animation effects, such as slide in from the left or right, or fade in and out
+* Make slide effect continuous
 * Add prevTab() method